 Member States will begin preparing collecting data and consulting to prepare these reports in 2020.

 This Recommendation is recognized globally in the 195 Member States of UNESCO since its adoption in 2017, and has been notified by governments to Ministries responsible for Research, Innovation and Education.

-- See the UNESCO Director-General’s letter to Member States containing the certified text in six languages, also available in French
+- See also the certified text in six languages (Letter of UNESCO's Director-General to Member States, also available in French)

 This instrument was created in order to help model, formulate and execute the most appropriate policy frameworks and institutions and protocols for the practice of responsible science, technology and innovation, in a context of freedom and inclusion to encourage new entrants and excellence in science.